chkp-dhouari/AWS-CICD-CLOUDGUARD/README.md

  ![header image](d9.png)

-#### if you would like to understand more about Serverless Security and CloudGuard Workload please feel free to reach to me or attend my webinars on TechTalk or BrightTalk.
+#### if you would like to understand more about Serverless Security and CheckPoint CloudGuard Workload, please feel free to reach to me or attend my webinars on TechTalk or BrightTalk.